World In Paris

 Ceres Fountain - Versailles

-The Fountains of Versailles and other water features play an essential role at the Gardens of Versailles.
-They are part of the gardens’ layout and decoration, but they are also a sensory pleasure, as the sound of running water is very relaxing.
+The Fountains of Versailles and other water features play an essential role in the Gardens of Versailles.
+They are part of the Gardens’ layout and decoration, but they are also a sensory pleasure, as the sound of running water is very relaxing.

-The Gardens at Versailles without the fountains running is half of the fun, like a good meal without salt.
-So if you are going to visit Versailles only once in your life, do it during one of the Versailles Fountain shows to see the Versailles Gardens as its best.
+In our opinion, the Gardens at Versailles without the fountains running is half of the fun, like a good meal without salt.
+So if you are going to visit Versailles only once in your life, do it during one of the Versailles Fountain shows to see the Versailles Gardens at its best.

 Versailles Gardens - Map and Top Sights